Conformal bootstrap to R\'enyi entropy in 2D Liouville and super-Liouville CFTs: Introduction

-The layout of this paper is as follows.
-In section 2, we give the 1+1 dimensional setup and study the 2nd REE in a precise way in Liouville field theory (LFT) and $\mathcal{N}=1$ super Liouville field theory (SLFT).
-The variations of REE $\Delta S_{EE}^{(2)}\big[ V_{\alpha}|0\rangle, V_{\alpha_r}|0\rangle\big](t\to\infty)-\Delta S_{EE}^{(2)}\big[ V_{\alpha}|0\rangle, V_{\alpha_r}|0\rangle\big](t\to 0)$ have been obtained.
-In section 3, we extend above calculation to $n$-th REE in LFT to show the variations of REE are log of fusion matrix ratio as 2nd REE, which are quite different from that in the rational CFTs.
-In section 4, we further study variation of REE $\Delta S_{EE}^{(n)}\big[ V_{\alpha}|0\rangle, V_{\alpha_r}|0\rangle\big]$ between states with generated by acting descendent operators on the vacuum state in this setup.
-Finally, we devote to the conclusions and discussions and also mention the future problems.
-In appendices, we would like to list some techniques and relevant notations which are very useful and necessary in our analysis.
+The layout of this paper is as follows: in Section 2, we give the 1+1-dimensional setup and study the second REE in a precise way in LFT and $\mathcal{N}=1$ SLFT.
+The difference of REE between the target state and reference state $\Delta S_{EE}^{(2)}\big[ V_{\alpha}|0\rangle, V_{\alpha_r}|0\rangle\big]$ has been calculated.
+In Section 3, we extend above calculation to $n$-th REE in LFT to show that the variations of REE are the logarithmic of the fusion matrix elements ratio, which are quite different from those in the rational CFTs.
+In Section 4, the difference of REE $\Delta S_{EE}^{(n)}\big[ V_{\alpha}|0\rangle, V_{\alpha_r}|0\rangle\big]$ between states generated by acting descendent operators on the vacuum state in this setup is studied.
+Finally, we devote Section 5 to the conclusions and discussions and also mention some likely future problems.
+In the appendixes, we list some relevant notations and techniques which are necessary to our analysis.